THE BOLTON SCHOOL

 images of pupils (and occasionally other individuals) engaging in Foundation activities, and

-images captured by the Foundation’s CCTV and webcam systems (in accordance with the
+images captured by the Foundation’s CCTV camera systems (in accordance with the

 Foundation’s policy on taking, storing and using images of children);